How to Report Wage Income Paid by Foreign Governments or International Organizations

-U.S. citizens and green card holders may claim deductions for unreimbursed employee business expenses arising from their employment on Form 2106, Employee Business Expenses.
+You may also claim deductions for unreimbursed employee business expenses arising from your employment on Form 2106, Employee Business Expenses.
 The deduction is claimed on line 21 of Schedule A, Itemized Deductions, on the Form 1040.
 These expenses are miscellaneous itemized deductions subject to the 2 percent of adjusted gross income limitation.

-U.S. citizens and green card holders who expect to have tax due at the end of the year must file estimated tax payments because their compensation is not subject to withholding.
-The estimated payments ensure that employees have paid their proper amount of tax throughout the year.
+If you expect to have tax due at the end of the year you must file estimated tax payments because your compensation is not subject to withholding.
+The estimated payments ensure that you have paid your proper amount of tax throughout the year.
 Estimated payments are made using Form 1040ES, Estimated Tax for Individuals.
 Forms are filed quarterly: April 15th, June 15th, September 15th, and January 15th.
 There is a penalty for failure to make estimated tax payments.

-Foreign citizens working in the U.S. for foreign governments and international organizations are generally exempt from U.S. income tax and self-employment tax on compensation.
-For example, exemptions can be found in section 893 of the Internal Revenue Code, tax treaties, consular agreements, or international agreements.
-Individuals should check with their embassies and/or their tax preparers to find out if any exemptions apply.
+If you are a foreign citizen working in the U.S. for foreign governments and international organizations, you are generally exempt from U.S. income tax and self-employment tax on compensation.
+Exemptions can be found in section 893 of the Internal Revenue Code, tax treaties, consular agreements, or international agreements.
+You should check with your embassies and/or your tax preparers to find out if any exemptions apply.

-Foreign citizens receiving U.S. source income other than compensation (such as interest, dividends, rents, royalties, etc.) are generally subject to U.S. income tax.
+If you are a foreign citizen receiving U.S. source income other than compensation (such as interest, dividends, rents, royalties, etc.), you are generally subject to U.S. income tax.
 Tax treaty exemptions may apply to this income.
 This income is reported on Form 1040-NR, U.S. Individual Income Tax Return Non-resident.
 Estimated payments may be required depending upon the amount received.